ICICLE-ai/faf-api-ICICLE/API_README.md

 # Ideas for Further Development

-## Table Transivity
+## Table Transitivity
-There was an idea for the import and export endpoints to include products traded in and out of the U.S., but it's still being determined if this is possible.
-Based on current knowledge, it's believed that tables with 1 don't share the same data as the tables marked 2 and 3, but this needs to be approved to prevent data duplication when querying.
-If table transitivity is not possible between the 1, 2, and 3 tables, separate endpoints can be made for exported goods outside the U.S. and imported goods into the U.S. It's also noted that there is no transitivity expected between the faf and state tables, only between faf1, faf2, faf3, and state1, state2, and state3.
+There was a proposal to extend the import and export endpoints to include products traded in and out of the U.S., but feasibility is still under evaluation.
+Current understanding suggests that tables labeled with "1" do not share data with those marked "2" and "3," although this needs formal confirmation to avoid data duplication in queries.
+If establishing transitivity between the tables labeled "1," "2," and "3" is not feasible, separate endpoints may be created for goods exported from and imported into the U.S. Additionally, it is noted that no transitivity is expected between the FAF and state tables, only among FAF1, FAF2, FAF3, and STATE1, STATE2, and STATE3.

 ## JSON Sent for Small Queries
-An idea proposed was to send data in JSON format if the data retrieved from the query was relatively small.
-JSON is the standard data format for RESTful APIs and is more compatible with most programming languages.
-Due to its flexibility, sending data in this format would make more sense when the data quantity is small.
-JSON's ability to handle hierarchical data structures, maintain data types, and support nested relationships makes it an excellent choice for transmitting smaller datasets.
-Additionally, its human-readable format and broad compatibility with various libraries and languages enhance its suitability for efficient and effective data interchange.
-With all of this in mind, it would make sense to add this as an option for sending small data quantities.
+One proposed idea is to use JSON format for transmitting data when the volume is relatively small.
+JSON is the standard data format for RESTful APIs and is highly compatible with most programming languages.
+Its flexibility makes it particularly suitable for small datasets due to its ability to handle hierarchical structures, preserve data types, and support nested relationships.
+Furthermore, JSON's human-readable format and wide compatibility with various libraries and languages enhance its effectiveness for data interchange.
+Given these advantages, incorporating JSON as an option for transmitting smaller data quantities would be beneficial.